 Where a matter is less complex the Federal Circuit Court is the more appropriate court as it deals with cases that are likely to be decided quickly.
 The Federal Circuit Court deals with less complex family law matters including:

-- all divorce applications
+- applications for divorce

 - all parenting orders